Kayaking Adventures in Sioux Falls South Dakota

 Kayaks on the Big Sioux River

-The bike trail runs parallel to skunk creek and the Big Sioux.
+The bike trail runs parallel to Skunk Creek and the Big Sioux.
 During portions of our float, cyclists waved at us from the trail.
 About two miles into our float, we reached the confluence of the Big Sioux River.
 That is when we started seeing other kayaks.

 There are parks along most of the riverbanks, with several places to stop along the way.
 It was fun floating past places we had seen while on the bike trail or with our dogs.